 Whether to grind the chia seeds before using is up to personal preference.
 Some don’t like the small seeds showing up in baked goods.
 If so, feel free to grind the chia seeds before adding the water.

 Can you replace flax egg with chia egg?

-A flax egg and chia egg are pretty much interchangeable when using them to replace eggs in baked goods like cake, cookies, muffins, and more.
+A flax egg and a chia seed egg are pretty much interchangeable when using them to replace eggs in baked goods like cakes, cookies, muffins, and more.

-For the amount of calories involved, the chia seed provides a massive amount of nutrients.
-It falls in the mint family of plants.
-Two tablespoons of chia seeds has 11 grams of fiber and 4 grams of protein.
+For the number of calories involved, the chia seed provides a lot of nutrients.
+Interestingly enough, it falls in the mint family of plants.
+Two tablespoons of chia seeds have 11 grams of fiber and 4 grams of protein.
 You’ll also get omega-3 fats, magnesium, calcium, and some of those healthy B vitamins too!